 Construction Documentation

-Once the D.A. is approved, the focus shifts to Construction Documentation (C.D.).
+Once the planning permit is approved, the focus shifts to Construction Documentation.
 This phase involves preparing detailed construction documents that will guide the actual build.
+These documents form the basis of the building contract and are critical for obtaining a building permit, which is required before construction commences in Victoria.

 Construction documents typically include: